 - SPA 101

-Elementary Spanish I\
+Elementary Spanish I

 4 SHC

-This course is a study of the four basic language skills: listening, speaking, reading and writing, including an introduction to the Hispanic cultures.
-Prerequisites: ENG 100 and RDG 100 or appropriate placement scores.(4/0)
+This course is a study of the four basic Spanish language skills: listening, speaking, reading and writing.
+It includes an

+introduction to the Hispanic cultures.
+Prerequisites: ENG 100

+and RDG 100 or appropriate placement test scores.(4/0)

 - SPA 102

-Elementary Spanish II\
+Elementary Spanish II

 4 SHC